sail-sg/envpool/docs/pages/env.rst

 ``envpool.make("CartPole-v1")``, the ``reward_threshold`` will be set to 475.0
 at ``CartPoleEnvPool`` initialization.

-Finally, it is important to let the top-level module import this file.
+Finally, it is crucial to let the top-level module import this file.
 In ``envpool/entry.py``, add the following line:
 ::

     import envpool.classic_control.registration

-And don't forget to modify the bazel BUILD dependency:
+And don't forget to modify the Bazel BUILD dependency:

 .. code-block:: diff